 How do we prepare?

-We are preparing a self-study overseen by a Middle States Steering Committee, which includes co-chairs of seven working groups and representatives of each of the schools involved.
-The study will report on each of the standards for each of the schools.
-The first draft of that self-study will be available to the community for review in early May 2019.
+We have been working on a self-study overseen by a Middle States Steering Committee, which includes co-chairs of seven working groups and representatives of each of the schools involved.
+The study reports on each of the standards for each of the schools.
+The first draft of that self-study was available to the community for review in November 2019.